29 Viscous-Dominated Flows

 where is the pressure, is the velocity, and the term represents the viscous terms from the velocity gradients.
 The Stokes equation defines a balance between the flow’s pressure forces and viscous forces.
 The absence of the nonlinear inertial terms implies that the flow is steady and linear, with any external forces being immediately transmitted through the entire fluid without inducing any transient or time-history effects.

-Mathematical models in this flow regime can be used to find closed-form solutions in some cases and also allow for easier[1] numerical simulations.
+Mathematical models in this flow regime can be used to find closed-form solutions in some cases and allow for easier[1] numerical simulations.
 One of the defining features of creeping flows is their reversibility.
 In the absence of inertial effects, reversing the driving force or boundary motion results in the fluid flow that initially developed and then retracing its path exactly.
-This particular flow behavior contrasts distinctly with higher Reynolds-number flows, where turbulence introduces completely irreversible flow dynamics.
-Observations and measurements of creeping flows abound in the published scientific literature,[2] highlighting the importance of this type of flow within the framework of fluid mechanics.
-An example of a precise flow visualization of the Stokes flow about a sphere is shown below.
+This particular flow behavior contrasts distinctly with higher Reynolds-number flows, where turbulence introduces irreversible flow dynamics.
+Observations and measurements of creeping flows abound in the published scientific literature,[2] highlighting the importance of this type of flow within the framework of the field of fluid mechanics.
+An example of a precise flow visualization of the Stokes flow about the cross-section of a circular cylinder between two glass plates (called a Hele-Shaw flow) is shown below.

 In engineering, creeping flows play a critical role in the study of lubrication within thin films, particularly in machinery.
-In aerospace technologies, microfluidic systems are increasingly used for thermal management of sensitive electronics, where the dominance of viscous forces ensures precise and stable fluid motion.
 Bearings and hydraulic systems rely on these flows to ensure smooth and reliable operation.
 Highly viscous or creeping flows are also prevalent in natural, biological, and engineering systems.
 The principles of Stokes flow are also essential in analyzing particle behavior in colloidal suspensions, with applications in pharmaceuticals, food processing, and other industries.
-Microfluidics represents a modern application of creeping flow, where small fluid volumes are manipulated for diagnostics and research.
-Similarly, biomedical engineering relies on understanding highly viscous flows to analyze blood flow in capillaries and mucus transport in the respiratory system.
+Microfluidics represents a modern application of creeping flow, where small fluid volumes are manipulated for various applications, including microchips for control devices.
+In aerospace technologies, microfluidic systems are increasingly used for thermal management of sensitive electronics, where the dominance of viscous forces ensures precise and stable fluid motion.
+Applications in biomedical engineering rely on understanding highly viscous flows to analyze blood flow in capillaries and mucus transport in the respiratory system.
 Similar creeping flow principles govern various geophysical phenomena, such as the slow movement of glaciers and lava flows.

 Learning Objectives